uziff/Playit-datacenter-check/README.md

 ## If its easier, there is the already pre-compiled version [here](https://github.com/uziff/Playit-datacenter-check/releases).

-To execute this code is very simple:
+To execute this source code is very simple:
 1. First of all, if you alredy _dont have it.._, get [Python](https://www.python.org/downloads/) and install it.
 2. Open your command line and type:
 ```